rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p34:

+.. container:: snum

+   :ref:`34 <9899_6.7.8p34>`

-:ref:`34 <9899_6.7.8p34>` EXAMPLE 10 Structure members can be initialized to nonzero values without depending on their order:
+EXAMPLE 10 Structure members can be initialized to nonzero values without depending on their order:

 ::